raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The existing EDNS(0) Extension Mechanism for DNS {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
-Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS(0) TCP Keepalive option
+Whilst EDNS(0) has been used to signal at least one session-related parameter (the EDNS(0) TCP Keepalive option
 {{?RFC7828}}) the result is less than optimal due to the restrictions imposed by the EDNS(0) semantics and the lack of server-initiated signalling.
 For example, a server cannot arbitrarily